AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

     sub-array is strictly less than a[i].
 So we a[i] is the last min that will be counted if there are multiple mins.

+**909-Snakes_and_ladders**
+- simply do BFS

+**926-Flip_string_to_monotone_increasing**
+- My solution:

+  First, we could ignore the prefix of the given string that are all '0's.
+  Similarly, we could ignore the suffix of the given string that are all '1's.
+  So lets say the segment we need to look into is s[start .. end].

+  Suppose we know how many '1's are there in s[start .. end], denoted `Ones(start, end)`.
+This can be done by scan the string once.

+  Then we look at s[end], if it is '1', we can simply keep it as it is then continue to look at s[start .. end-1] with the number of '1's decrements.
+If s[end] is '0', we have to compare the two choices:
+    1. Keeping '0' and changing all '1's in s[start .. end] to '0'.
+It takes `Ones(start, end)` flips.
+    2. Flip it to '1' and continue to look at s[start .. end-1].

+  Choice 1 is a constant step and choice 2 takes recursion.
+Total time complexity is O(n).

+- LC gives a DP solution using prefix sums, which essentially is similar to mine.
+Prefix sum of the prefix s[0 .. i] tells you how many ones are there.
+With the prefix sums information, the DP is simple.

 **easy ones**
 - 387-First_unique_character_in_a_string